Three Sisters top lookout point Blue Mountains

 3. Lincoln’s Rock (Wentworth Falls) – The ‘Gram-Worthy Spot

-For those seeking that iconic, cliff-edge photo, Lincoln’s Rock (also known as Flat Rock) delivers.
+For those seeking that iconic, cliff-edge photo, Lincoln’s Rock delivers.
 This wide, flat sandstone outcrop provides unobstructed views over the Jamison Valley.
-It’s a popular spot, but the ever-changing light ensures you’ll never see the same view twice.
-Just be mindful of the unfenced edges!

 4. Sublime Point Lookout (Leura) – A Hidden Gem with Panoramic Views

 Living up to its name, Sublime Point offers truly sublime panoramic vistas of the Jamison Valley, Kings Tableland, and Mount Solitary.
-It’s a short walk through beautiful bushland to reach the platform, and often less crowded than the more famous spots, allowing for a more serene experience.
+Often less crowded than the more famous spots, allowing for a more serene experience.

 5. Wentworth Falls Lookout (Wentworth Falls) – Waterfall Wonderland